 With increasing business complexities and slowly recovering global economy, the industry is putting added emphasis on its finance, risk management and compliance functions.
 Given the education and training of Chartered Accountants, they are best suited for these as well as other business functions.
 As such, their demand has been steadily growing in the industry.
 We at the ICAI are making all efforts to facilitate and further this phenomenon and ensure respectable positions and pay-packages for our newly qualified Chartered Accountants.

 Our 40th Campus Placement Programme is being conducted at 20 centres across the country and I am happy to note that it is getting a very good response.
-Campus interviews have been successfully conducted at 14 smaller centres where 188 offers have so far been made with the highest CTC of 17 lakh per annum offered by ITC Ltd. The interviews at bigger centres are underway at Hyderabad, Bangalore, Chennai, Kolkata, Mumbai and New Delhi.
+Campus interviews have been successfully conducted at 14 smaller centres where 188 offers have so far been made with the highest CTC of Rs.
+17 lakh per annum offered by ITC Ltd. The interviews at bigger centres are underway at Hyderabad, Bangalore, Chennai, Kolkata, Mumbai and New Delhi.
 A total 4800 newly qualified CAs and 87 highly reputed companies have registered for this Campus Placement Programme.
 I call upon the young members to take full benefit of this initiative to brighten their career prospects.

 Developing Expertise in Intl Taxation: IFA and BNA Bloomberg